There’s a lot more to designing your office than choosing a color scheme and whether you prefer the dark wood or glossy white furniture trend.

 ABW is a shift away from the cubicle-based and open plan workspaces we’ve become used to.

-ABW offers a bridge between the two, taking the best parts of collaborative open plan working and combining them with quiet spaces for private meetings and focused work.
+ABW offers flexible workplace design, taking the best parts of collaborative open plan working and combining them with quiet spaces for private meetings and focused work.

 Rather than assigning each employee their own desk or office, companies taking an activity-based approach provide a flexible workplace with a variety of different zones suited to varying activities.

 Individuals and groups can choose to focus in the space that best fits the task they’re working on.
 From collaborative group projects and impromptu informal meetings to private telephone calls and solo focused assignments.

 There are several benefits to designing your workspace on an activity-based model.